Exploring Length Generalization in Large Language Models: Standard Finetuning Fails at Length Generalization

 The results presented in Section~\ref{sec:scale} establish that, when presented with sequential length generalization problems, transformers are biased toward learning non-sequential ``shortcut'' solutions that fail at longer problem instances.
 We ran additional experiments to gain a better understanding of the nature of this generalization pattern.

 On parity, we ran finetuning on a different distribution of bit-strings: Instead of first randomly sampling the number of bits in the input bit-string, then sampling the values of the bits, we fixed the total number of bits in the input, and only varied the \textit{number of ones} in the bit-string uniformly.
 We trained with $10$ to $20$ ones in the input distribution and tested on an interval containing $1$ to $30$ ones.
 This makes sure that the number of tokens (now fixed at $30$) is now disambiguated from number of state changes, which for parity is equal to the number of ones.
 The difference between in and out-of-distribution performance is even starker for this data distribution (Figure \ref{fig:lg-subtleties}): while in-distribution performance was $100$\%, OOD performance was roughly equivalent to random prediction\footnote{The periodic $0$\% and near $100$\% performance on OOD lengths is due to the models' tendency to output $0$ or $1$ depending on whether the input has a significantly higher ratio of $0$s or $1$s.
 On average, the accuracy on OOD length is not better than random guess. }.
 This suggests that the transformers are learning a non-sequential solution that involves counting the number of ones in the input, and then thresholding the output.
 This is not surprising, given that self-attention is an equivariant transformation capable of performing pooling operations like max-pooling~\citep{lee2019set}.
 This strategy doesn't allow for knowledge transfer between problems of different lengths.

-On the variable assignment dataset, we finetuned the 255m LaMDA model on the \textit{diverse} split of the variable assignment dataset of programs up to 16 lines, and evaluated on the same data generating distribution up to 32 lines.
+Note that this bottom-up counting behaviour is complementary to the left-to-right counting behaviour displayed by recurrent models~\citet{suzgun2019lstm}.
+On the variable assignment dataset, we finetuned a 255m \pretrainedmodel model on the \textit{diverse} split of the variable assignment dataset of programs up to 16 lines, and evaluated on the same data generating distribution up to 32 lines.
 We measured the evolution of the model's accuracy with respect to training iterations on different program lengths (quantified by number of lines).
 The results are in SM.